NYULibraries/pds-custom/README.md

 The NYU PDS Perl Modules are a set of libraries, written in Perl, that facilitate customized functionality for NYU's PDS implementation.

 ## Testing
-This library uses the [Test Anything Protocol](http://testanything.org/) as the testing framework for its continuous integration implementation.
+NYU PDS Perl Modules uses the [Test Anything Protocol](http://testanything.org/) as the testing framework for its continuous integration implementation.

 Since Ex Libris bundles its perl version with PDS, we use [perlbrew](http://perlbrew.pl/) to simulate the PDS environment.

-We use `perl v5.8.9` since this is the same version that PDS reports using.
+We use `perl v5.8.9` because that's what PDS reports using.

     primo@primo1(p3_1):~/p3_1/primom$perl -v
     This is perl, v5.8.9 built for i686-linux